-- Truth Be Told Quotes

 Does their win, by default, make you a loser?
 Of course not.

 Someone else’s success doesn’t have to be your failure.
-The fact that your sister got inducted into the Cat-hair Weavers Hall of Fame doesn’t have to be about you at all.
+The fact that your sister got inducted into the Bossaball Hall of Fame doesn’t have to be about you at all.